AlphaDK/Feh/README.md

 -!report: Feedback command, this will message me with a copy of your message.
 This will also track your username and the channel it was reported in.
 Embedded images are not sent, please use links instead.

+-!superivs: Provide the neutral stats of a unit at level 1 and level 40 in format "!superivs 17/6/5/6/5 45/34/27/30/27" (that's hp/atk/spd/def/res) and Feh will respond as to which are superbanes and superboons.
+Primarily useful for when leaks come out, only works for 5*s

 -@Feh what x: Saying "@Feh what " and then A Skill/Slot, B Skill/Slot, C Skill/Slot, or (Sacred) Seal, with any more message optional, will respond with a random one of those skills. ie AlphaDK: @Feh what seal should i put on hector.
 Feh: @AlphaDK Brash Assault 3

 -!pet, !pat, !headpat, !halfpet: Pets Feh.
 Feh will thank you.
 It will also track the number of pats you've made.
 Half petting will add half a pat to your total.
 That's the difference.